gab-cat/merchkins-app/docs/knowledge-base/refund-system.md

 ### Q: What happens if a refund request is submitted after 24 hours?

 **A**: The request is automatically rejected with an error message.
 The order continues normally with standard payout.

+### Q: What happens if an order is refunded after it was already included in a payout?

+**A**: An adjustment is automatically created that deducts the refunded amount from the next payout period.
+This ensures accurate accounting - sellers don't receive payout for orders that were later refunded.
+The adjustment is included in the next invoice generation and marked as "APPLIED" once processed.

 ---